As we all know, Iceland isn’t the cheapest destination in the world (in fact it’s one of the priciest -and that’s coming from 2 Londoners!).

 We also took breakfast biscuits, cereal bars, and other snacks, along with a thermos and 2 camping mugs.
 Each morning we’d boil the kettle in our hostel, fill the thermos and make our lunches and dinners on the road.
 Another plus with this kind of food is that it doesn’t need a fridge, so you can just bung it all in a tote bag in your car for the whole trip / in your day pack for the day.

-Similarly, bring a metal/reusable water bottle and refill it from public drinking fountains, taps and even streams – water in Iceland is clean, delicious, and plastic bottled stuff is a waste of money and bad for the environment.
+Similarly, bring a metal/reusable water bottle and refill it from public drinking fountains, taps and even streams – water in Iceland is clean, and delicious, and plastic bottled stuff is a waste of money and bad for the environment.

 Of course, eating noodles and soup for several days can get boring, so if you would like a hot meal out when you visit Iceland on a budget, we’d recommend the trucker cafes at the petrol stations.
 Cheap and cheerful, you can get a cheeseburger and chips or fish and chips for about £10, and they often have a few more options on the menu too.
 We found a brilliant one in Kirkjubaejarklaustur (at the petrol station between Vik and Jökulsárlón).